 Antibiotics are usually used to treat anthrax.
 Antibiotics that may be prescribed include penicillin, doxycycline, and ciprofloxacin.

 Inhalation anthrax is treated with a combination of antibiotics such as ciprofloxacin plus another medicine.
 They are given by IV (intravenously).
 Antibiotics are usually taken for 60 days because it can take spores that long to germinate.

 Cutaneous anthrax is treated with antibiotics taken by mouth, usually for 7 to 10 days.
 Doxycycline and ciprofloxacin are most often used.

 People with second-stage inhalation anthrax have a poor outlook, even with antibiotic therapy.
-Up to 90% of cases in the second stage are fatal.
+Many cases in the second stage are fatal.

 Gastrointestinal anthrax infection can spread to the bloodstream and may result in death.

-For people who have been exposed to anthrax (but have no symptoms of the disease), doctors may prescribe preventive antibiotics, such as ciprofloxacin, penicillin, or doxycycline, depending on the strain of anthrax.
+- For people who have been exposed to anthrax (but have no symptoms of the disease), providers may prescribe preventive antibiotics, such as ciprofloxacin, penicillin, or doxycycline, depending on the strain of anthrax.

 There is no known way to spread cutaneous anthrax from person to person.
 People who live with someone who has cutaneous anthrax do not need antibiotics unless they have also been exposed to the same source of anthrax.

 Centers for Disease Control and Prevention website.
 What is anthrax?